 If all the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
 If Interim Authorisation cannot be granted, a letter requesting further information and/or clarification will be sent.

 Stage Three – Formal Authorisation

 Clarification and submission of:

-All points raised in the Outline and/or Interim letters must be resolved to the satisfaction of the Commission before Formal Authorisation can be considered.
+All points raised in the Outline and/or Interim letters must be resolved to the satisfaction of the Commission before Formal Authorisation will be considered.

 Evidence that the scheme has been formed, e.g. a certificate of establishment or incorporation.

-Receipt of dated, signed or certified copies of all final documents:
+Receipt of dated and signed, or certified copies of all final documents:

 Which may include:

 - Trust Deed;